treesess/STEAMRELAY/README.md

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/2e0432f1-b217-45a7-8f78-7169fb2e1309)

-- We can make quick tools for alignment and make the installation work much faster and more precise:
+- We can make quick tools for alignment and make the installation work much faster and more precise (Model and made by Martha):

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/ae827adb-d76b-4828-964d-93147e73373f)

-- We can use FDM to make functional stuff :
+- We can use FDM to make functional stuff (Model and made by Martha):

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/70ea9451-08e2-4059-8176-a4c518cd393c)

-- We can design precision tools based on FDM:
+- We can design precision tools based on FDM (Model and made by Martha):

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/39d95d20-6939-4689-8fe9-f03711402df6)